How reports from 4chan on the Las Vegas shooting showed up on Google Top Stories

 ServiceNow just bought a design firm because even enterprise apps have to look pretty

-In the early hours of the morning as reports were coming in about the mass shooting in Las Vegas, some of the largest web sites in the world were distributing unverified claims about the attack.
+In the early hours of the morning as reports were coming in about the mass shooting in Las Vegas, some of the largest websites in the world were distributing unverified claims about the attack.

 Google, which was running reports from 4chan in some of its search queries as a top story, explained to us what went wrong… and how it enabled some false information from one of the web’s shadier corners to land as a top result.

-Users on 4chan had misidentified the shooter as a man named Geary Daniel, and that misidentification made the rounds on the internet, leading to false claims about the gunman and incorrect reports of his motivations.
+Users on 4chan had misidentified the shooter as a man named Geary Danley, and that misidentification made the rounds on the internet, leading to false claims about the gunman and incorrect reports of his motivations.

 The 4chan search result was only appearing for queries that included the name [geary danley] but did not appear for general queries related to the shooting, according to a spokesperson.
 And it only represented what the spokesperson called a small number of queries.